vPeteWalker/midway/windows_scratch/windows_scratch.rst

       Per Microsoft: "When a system is generalized, specific configuration data for a given installation of Windows is removed.
 For example, during the generalize configuration pass, the unique security ID (SID) and other hardware-specific settings are removed from the image."

 #.
-Once the shutdown is complete, this image can now be used whenever Windows Server 2019 needs to be deployed during the POC process.
+Once the shutdown is complete, this image can now serve as the Windows Server 2016 base image during the POC process.

 Installing Windows 2019 from ISO
 ++++++++++++++++++++++++++++++++